Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 What Is Voyeurism?

-Voyeurism refers to the act of secretly observing another person who is engaged in a private act – such as undressing, being naked, or engaging in sexual activity – without their consent, and typically for the purpose of sexual gratification.
-It involves a breach of privacy where the victim has a reasonable expectation of privacy, meaning they believe they are in a place or situation where they will not be seen or recorded.
+• the act of observing another person who is engaged in a private act – such as undressing, being naked, or engaging in sexual activity – for the purpose of sexual gratification without their consent to being observed for sexual gratification.

-- The act being done for sexual gratification, humiliation, distress, or alarm.
+• The act being done for sexual gratification whether for the accused or another.

-When these elements are present, voyeurism is treated as a criminal offence under the Sexual Offences Act 2003 and the Voyeurism (Offences) Act 2019.
+When these elements are present, voyeurism is treated as a criminal offence under the Sexual Offences Act 2003 (“SOA”).

-On conviction, the maximum penalty for voyeurism under Section 67 is two years’ imprisonment.
-The court can also impose a fine, a community order, or a combination of penalties depending on the seriousness of the case.
+On conviction, the maximum penalty for voyeurism under Section 67 SOA is two years’ imprisonment.
+The court can also impose a fine, a community order, or a combination of penalties depending on the seriousness of the case and more serious cases may also result in the offender being placed on the Sex Offenders Register or other orders.

 These offences can be tried either in the Magistrates’ Court or the Crown Court, and also carry a maximum penalty of two years’ imprisonment.
 More serious cases may also result in the offender being placed on the Sex Offenders Register.